matthewwithanm/httpplease.js/README.md

 I try to write good commit messages so the [commit log] should be very readable, but here's a summary of some notable changes.

+* v0.13.1
+    * Don't add Content-Type header if request has no body in jsonrequest plugin.
+(This avoids an unneeded preflight request.)
 * v0.13.0
     * Add support for timeouts
 * v0.12.0